Koodimonni/Composer-Dropin-Installer/readme.md

 * Handle deletions on removal and on update.
 This could be easily done with json-database in [vendor-dir]

 ##Changelog
+* 1.2 Added ability to copy files instead of moving them.
+Thanks @rask for contributing!
 * 1.1.0 Replaced `Composer\Script\PackageEvent` with `Composer\Installer\PackageEvent`
 * 1.0.1 Updated tests to new repository https://wp-languages.github.io
 * 1.0 Stable release, updated to newer composer-plugin-api